selous1/FlightsData/.config/playbooks/ansible-playbook.md

 Fortunately there are some roles in galaxy that do this exact job.

+## rust:

+I didn't find, any rustup roles that worked...
+I tried about 5 but they all hung up on some detail or another with no documentation, Fortunately, the rustup sh file is already idempotent, so lets just use sh for that...

 ### installing the required roles
 ansible-galaxy install -r requirements.yml